-The architecture of the Des Moines Art Center alone reflects the changing artistic sensibilities the museum has undergone throughout the years, shifting from an original art deco right wing to a modernist design for its second addition, then towards a more natural design to maximize the flow of natural light in the third wing.
-This not-for-profit institution has a variety of classic works, including the likes of Edward Hopper, Henri Matisse, Claude Monet and Andy Warhol to name just a few.
-Stop here to catch the latest exhibition, which varies twice a year, for a relaxing afternoon in Des Moines.
+The architecture of the Des Moines Art Center alone reflects the changing artistic sensibilities the museum has undergone throughout the years, shifting from an original art deco wing to a modernist design for its second addition and then towards a more natural design to maximize the flow of natural light in the third wing.
+This non-profit institution has a variety of classic works, including the likes of Edward Hopper, Henri Matisse, Claude Monet and Andy Warhol, to name just a few.
+Stop here to catch the latest exhibition, which changes twice a year, for a relaxing afternoon in Des Moines.

 This Iowa tradition never gets old.
 The Iowa State Fair, one of the largest state fairs in the country, is one of the best cultural events to attend as a visitor.
-All 450 acres of the fair are put to use, where livestock competitions, amusement park rides, cultural tents and food trucks rule (with more than 200 food stands, look for the unique, not-so-healthy dishes, like deep-fried snickers for something a little different).
-Also be on the lookout for the famous butter cow, an Iowa State Fair tradition since 1911.
+The more than 450 acres (182ha) of the fairgrounds are put to use, where livestock competitions, amusement park rides, cultural tents and food trucks rule (with more than 200 food stands, look for the unique, not-so-healthy dishes, such as deep-fried Snickers, for something a little different).
+Also, be on the lookout for the famous butter cow, an Iowa State Fair tradition since 1911.

-The John and Mary Pappajohn Sculpture Park makes its home in the middle of Des Moines’s downtown.
-With 28 sculptures spread out on a 4.4-acre, pedestrian-friendly green, it is one of the most accessible parks in the city, and a great one to come to for some down time.
-A traveler’s tip would be to bring the spoils of the Downtown Farmers Market here to picnic and enjoy the relaxing sights of the park.
+The John and Mary Pappajohn Sculpture Park makes its home in the middle of downtown.
+With 31 sculptures spread out on a 4.4-acre (1.8ha), pedestrian-friendly green, it is one of the most accessible parks in the city, and a great one to come to for some downtime.
+Bring your spoils from the Downtown Farmers’ Market here to picnic and enjoy the park’s sights.

-With a variety of trendy bars and restaurants, and many specialty shops, the historic East Village of Des Moines presents a good chance to get a taste of the area’s most bustling neighborhood.
-From Jett and Monkey’s Dog Shoppe to Fugitive Apparel Co., there’s something for every kind of consumer in the East Village, even those that walk on four legs.
+With a variety of trendy bars and restaurants and many specialty shops, the historic East Village of Des Moines is the area’s most bustling neighborhood.
+From Jett and Monkey’s Dog Shoppe to Velvet Coat, there’s something for every kind of consumer in the East Village, even those that walk on four legs.